Tuesday, January 10, 2017

 Fantastic Voyage

 David Bowie has been a constant in my life since I was ten years old.
-Not the legendary 1972 Starman Top of the Pops appearance for me, being July I was probably still out playing football when that was aired, Bowie first captured my attention in the autumn of that year listening to John I’m Only Dancing on Radio Luxembourg at a youth club.
+Not the legendary 1972 Starman Top of the Pops appearance for me - being a summer evening I was probably still out playing football when that was aired; Bowie first captured my attention in the autumn of that year listening to John I’m Only Dancing on Radio Luxembourg.
 Two things stood out: the relationship confusion (“John, I’m only dancing/she turns me on/but I’m only dancing) and Mick Ronson’s stuttering guitar feedback at the song’s close.
 From there on in I was hooked: those seventies albums were my comforts in the misery of being a teenager.
 Bowie made it acceptable to be creative, different and even pretentious in a brutal time.
 I first picked up a guitar because of Bowie, he introduced me to Lou Reed and the Velvet Underground, and he turned me onto books with his trilogy of Orwell-inspired songs on Diamond Dogs.
 Most of all, he made me look at the everyday differently (“It was cold and it rained and I felt like an actor”) and he made the world romantic (“I’ll kiss you in the rain”).
 It rained a lot in the seventies.

-Locked away in the back bedroom of a south-east London council house, I listened to little else until punk came along; but even then I never neglected Bowie and I wrote about him in the fanzine I produced with my mates.
+Locked away in the back bedroom of a south-east London council house, I listened to little else until punk came along; but even then I never neglected Bowie and I wrote about his music, and its influence on punk, in the fanzine I produced with my mates.
 Expelled from school in late 1977, I then had to travel some distance to attend Bowie’s alma mater in Bromley for the fag end of my secondary education.
 I scoured the year photographs in the corridor and there was the class of ’63: rows of boys with short back and sides and National Health specs all facing the camera lens.
 Except for one.
 There was Bowie.
-Unmistakeable: level gaze, blonde quiff, left profile.
+Unmistakeable: level gaze, blonde quiff, three-quarter profile.
 He watched over me like a guardian angel for the torrid six months I was there.

 It was only those two dreadful albums in the late eighties that caused me to temporarily lapse my faith; but in the nineties, a decade overlooked in the current reappraising of his career, his voyage was back on course again.
 In 1993, he released two redemptive albums: Black Tie White Noise and the largely ambient The Buddha of Suburbia.
 I had recently learned to drive (always a late starter) and that year, thrilled with the novelty of car travel, I used to take pointless journeys out of London with these as my soundtrack as I drove around the Kent and Sussex countryside.
 And when my parents died in 1999 it was his album Hours (“I’ve danced with you too long” - anyone who has not heard Something in the Air really should) and, a few years later, Heathen (“how I wonder where you are”), that I think of fondly now as my bereavement counselling.